-Mark is originally from Chicago.
-He has a Master in Public Policy degree from Duke University’s Sanford School of Public Policy and a Bachelor of Arts in History and Law, Letters, and Society from the University of Chicago.
+Based in Chicago, Mark holds a Master of Public Policy degree from Duke University’s Sanford School of Public Policy and a Bachelor of Arts in History and Law, Letters, and Society from the University of Chicago.